beckym223/manual_work/E6_long_edited.md

 to live up to an ideal.
 The Calvinists are thrifty because they think they should not be consum- ing.
 That turns the motivation of the life-cycle
-40 See Dornbusch and Fischer (1987, 284).
-41 I am extremely grateful to Robert Akerlof for help in  formulating the argument of this section.
-42 Bourdieu views this as important because of the role of such differential consumption in the transmission of class  structure from one generation to the next.
-The focus on  consumption as a reflection of who people want to be can be  seen throughout the sociology of consumption.
-On the low-  brow-highbrow scale, a study by Ian Woodward (2003) is at  the opposite end of the spectrum from Bourdieu: Woodward asked Australian housewives about the reasons for their choice of furniture.
-Some went for comfort; others, for aesthetics.
-But they also indicated, with a surprising degree  of moral fervor, that their choices reflected who they wanted  to be.
-43 See Weber (1958).
-44 Weber (1958, 53).

 ### ---Economics-2007-0-14.txt---